Back To CourseGCSE Physics: Practice & Study Guide

 Alpha radiation comes from the decay of heavy atoms such as uranium and radon.
 This radiation is in the form of particles, which are produced when an atom ejects two protons and two neutrons from its nucleus in the form of one subatomic fragment.

-Alpha radiation cannot penetrate the skin, but it can be inhaled, swallowed, or can enter through a cut.
+Alpha radiation can't penetrate the skin, but it can be inhaled, swallowed, or can enter through a cut.
 After entering the tissues, it can cause a great deal of damage, possibly even cancer.

 X-rays are less penetrating than gamma rays and are lower in energy.
 The risk of damage to living tissue from x-rays used in medical diagnostic testing is very limited.
 However, one CT (computed tomography) scan emits a much larger amount of radiation.
 One CT scan emits about as much radiation as 200 chest x-rays.